Lissy93/dashy/docs/getting-started.md

 4. Build: `yarn build`
 5. Run: `yarn start`

-### Cloud Deployments
+### Deploy to Cloud Service

 Dashy supports 1-Click deployments on several popular cloud platforms.

 #### Netlify
 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/lissy93/dashy)

-Netlify offers Git-based serverless cloud hosting for web applications.
+[Netlify](https://www.netlify.com/) offers Git-based serverless cloud hosting for web applications.
 Their services are free to use for personal use, and they support deployment from both public and private repos, as well as direct file upload.

 To deploy Dashy to Netlify, use the following link
 ```